mrbrentonwest/my-portfolio/README.md

-# my-portfolio
+# Brenton West's Portfolio
-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and React JS.